amboulouma/infovis2/README.md

 ## Multiple environments used:

-Windows 10 with Visual Studio Code 1.51.1, Ubuntu 18.04 with Visual Studio Code
+Windows 10 with Visual Studio Code 1.51.1, MacOS High Sierra with Visual Studio Code

 ## How to run the project: